ShawnPi233/SynParaSpeech/README.md

  </picture>
 </a>

 The dataset and code are licensed under **CC BY-NC-ND 4.0** to encourage open research while protecting intellectual property.
-For commercial use, please contact the corresponding authors (Ya Li, Jun Gao).
+We actively support academic adoption to maximize research impact.
+For inquiries about collaborative studies, comparative experiments, or clarification on usage, contact [yli01@bupt.edu.cn, gaojun55@gmail.com].